Diagnostic11 min read

 • The next recommendation becomes smaller and easier to defend.

-Do Not Rush to the Fix
+Do Not Rush to the Fix?

 It is easy to hear closeout pain and jump straight to better training, a tighter SOP, more oversight, or a new tool.
 Any of those may be right.
-The diagnostic should slow the decision down long enough to see what the record is actually missing.
+The diagnostic should slow the decision down long enough to see what the record is missing.

 Proof missing is not the same problem as vague notes.
 Vague notes are not the same problem as no owner.
 No owner is not the same problem as a final state that disappears after resolution.